 This recipe calls for kitchen staples, so there is a chance you can go right into the kitchen right now and start baking.
 Since the recipe ingredients are so simple, I do recommend using the best quality ingredients you can because they will really take these fudge brownies over the top from yummy to oh-my-gosh-gotta-get-more-asap.

 - Flour - For this recipe it is important to use all-purpose flour.
 Different types of flour have different amounts of protein.
 The all-purpose flour gives us just the right amount of protein that gives us a nice texture all throughout the brownie without it becoming tough or falling apart under all the ganache we add.

-- Butter - You should always use unsalted butter in baking so you can control the amount of salt in the recipe.
+- Butter - You should always use unsalted softened butter in baking so you can control the amount of salt in the recipe.
 When measuring, you should cut the amount of butter you need while it is still solid.
-If you want too add dimension to your brownies, use 16 tablespoons (or 1 cup) of butter and cook it alone until it turns brown and starts to smell nutty.
+If you want to add dimension to your brownies, use 16 tablespoons (or 1 cup) of butter and cook it alone until it turns brown and starts to smell nutty.
 Allow it to cool before continuing with the recipe.